×

 • Confirm that the donor has a healthy liver and excellent liver function.

-• To assess the overall health of the donor in terms of his heart function, lungs, kidneys.
-Various specialists including an independent assessor (a physician outside the transplant team) and a senior anesthetic consultant will also see the donor.
-This is important as donors with health problems such as diabetes, heart disease or lung problems will not be considered suitable for donation.
+• To assess the overall health of the donor in terms of his heart function, lungs, and kidneys.
+Various specialists, including an independent assessor (a physician outside the transplant team) and a senior anesthetic consultant, will also see the donor.
+This is important as donors with health problems such as diabetes, heart disease, or lung problems will not be considered suitable for donation.

 • The donor will also have private discussions with the transplant team members and the psychologist to evaluate whether the donor wants to undergo the donor operation voluntarily.